-PAR1 PART A - to be completed by the applicant Full n ame of child Date of Birth ol you are ing for Farway Church of England Primary School Please tick the box below if you believe there is an exceptional social or medical need for your child to attend this school.
-Criterion 2 Priority will next be given to children based on their exceptional medical or social needs 18 or those of their parents.
-19 Evco Exceptional social or medical need:
+PART A - to be completed by the applicant Full n ame of child Date of Birth School you are applying for Farway Church of England Primary School Please tick the box below if you believe there is an exceptional social or medical need for your child to attend this school.
+Criterion 2 Priority will next be given to children based on their exceptional medical or social needs or those of their parents.

+Exceptional social or medical need: